-To close a window, click on the O in the upper-left corner of the window -the first button on the left-hand side.
-The button immediately to the right of the O is the minimize button (O) which removes the window from the visible screen and places it in the Launcher.
-This button doesn't close the application, it just hides the application from view.
+To close a window, click on the close button () in the upper-left corner of the window-the first button on the left-hand side.
+The button immediately to the right of the close button is the minimize button () which removes the window from the visible screen and places it in the Launcher.
+This button doesn't close the application; it just hides the application from view.
 When an application is minimized to the Launcher, the left-side of the icon in the Launcher will display a triangle showing you the application is still running.
-Clicking the icon of the application that is minimized will restore the window to its original position.
-Finally, the right-most button (O) is the maximize button, which makes the application window fill the entire screen.
-Clicking Figure 2.7: This is the top bar of a window, named titlebar.
-The close, minimize, and maximize buttons are on the top-left corner of window. the maximize button again will return the window to its original size.
+Clicking the icon of the minimized application will restore the window to its original position.
+Finally, the right-most button is the maximize button () which causes the application to completely fill the unused displayable space on the desktop.
+Clicking the maximize button again will return the window to its original size.
 If a window is maximized, its top-left buttons and menu are automatically hidden from view.
 To make them appear, just move your mouse to the menu bar.